Championship Entry Protocols

-- Have resided in NZ for a minimum of 12 months and have been affiliated to a PNZ club for a minimum of 12 months and their Club membership has not been suspended.
+- Have resided in NZ for a minimum of 12 months and be affiliated to a Petanque New Zealand Club and their Club membership has not been suspended.

 - The person completing the entry form must provide their contact details and the name and club affiliation for each member of their team.
 Members new to a club should ensure the club has registered them with the PNZ secretary.

 - All entries will be confirmed via email.
 If confirmation has not been received within one week of entering the member should contact the Tournament Director indicated on the entry form.
 An entry that is not confirmed is not valid and the entrants may not be permitted to play in the tournament.
 It is the responsibility of entrants to ensure their entry has been verified by the Tournament Director.

 - Late entries will not be accepted, unless at the request of PNZ to make up an even number of teams to avoid a bye situation.
 Teams entered at the request of PNZ purely to make up numbers will be exempt from paying entry fees.